If you plan to travel in the weeks and months ahead, keep up-to-date with the latest advice for the country you plan travelling to.

 - there’s an emergency

-If this happens, you should provide full details of each address where you will self-isolate on the contact detail declaration form.
+If this happens, you should provide full details of each address where you will self-isolate on the passenger locator form.

-If, in an exceptional circumstance, you cannot remain where you're staying, you must update the form as soon as possible.
+If, in an exceptional circumstance, you cannot remain where you're staying, you must update the PLF as soon as possible.

 If you cannot safely self-isolate, you should tell Border Force Officers when you arrive.